pawankkamboj/kubernetes-ansible/README.md

 - node - setup kubernetes node service - kubelet
 - sslcert - create all ssl certificates require to run secure K8S cluster
 - yum-repo - create epel and kubernetes package repo
-- containerd - setup containerd
+- containerd - IF want to use containerd runtime instead of Dockerg, use this role and enable this in group variable file

 Following the below steps to create Kubernetes HA setup on Centos-7.
 - Prerequisite